scalalandio/chimney/docs/docs/supported-patching.md

     // User(10, "updated@@example.com", 1234567890L)
     ```

-Field `phone` remained the same as in the original `user`, while the optional e-mail string got updated from a patch object.
+The field `phone` remained the same as in the original `user`, while the optional e-mail string got updated from
+a patch object.

 #### `Option[T]` on both sides

-An interesting case appears when both patch case class and patched object define fields `f: Option[T]`.
-Depending on values of `f` in patched object and patch, we would like to apply following semantic table.
+An interesting case appears when both the patch `case class` and the patched object define fields `f: Option[T]`
+Depending on the values of `f` in the patched object and patch, we would like to apply the following semantic table:

 | `patchedObject.f` | `patch.f`      | patching result |
 |-------------------|----------------|-----------------|